maye-msft/azure-aad-b2c-wechat/README.md

 # Azure Active Directory B2C with WeChat as Identify Provider

-This is a repository contains code and document about how to integrate Azure Active Directory (AD) B2C with WeChat as Identify Provider plus enabling MFA to validate user phone number and using RESTAPI to validate user input when signup.
+This is a repository contains code and document about how to integrate Azure Active Directory (AD) B2C with WeChat as Identify Provider plus using RESTAPI to validate user input when signup.

 Here are the key features of this project and custom policy are used to implement these function.

 * WeChat as IDP
-* MFA to validate user mobile phone
+* WeChat union id stored into Active Directory
 * Invitation Code Check
-* WeChat union id stored into Active Directory

 There several applications in this repository.
 1. server app, which has an API protected by Azure AD B2C.
 User can invoke it after signin the AD.